Griffiths extremality, interpolation of norms, and K\"ahler quantization: The Dirichlet problem for Griffiths extremality.

 \begin{proof} Pick an arbitrary smooth Hermitian metric $\tilde h$ on $E \to Y$.
 For $k \in \Bbb N$ high enough $h = \tilde h e^{k\rho }$ satisfies the requirement of the lemma, because $i\Theta(h)=i\Theta(\tilde{h})-ki\ddbar \rho\otimes Id_E$ (see \cite[Chapter V]{De12}). \end{proof}

-The above result allows to shrink $Y$ (without changing $D$), so that $(E,h)$ is Griffiths negative and smooth globally.
+The above result allows to shrink $Y$ (without changing $D$), so that $(E,h)$ is Griffiths strictly negative and smooth globally.
 By picking $Y := \rho^{-1}(-\infty,\varepsilon)$, we can assume that $Y$ is Stein.
 We make these assumptions throughout this section.
 This will not lead to loss of generality, as our focus is on the restricted bundle $E|_{\overline{D}}$.
-Moreover, let $\alpha := - \Theta(h_L)>0$ denote the negative of the Chern curvature (1,1)-form of $h_L$, which is a K\"ahler form on $\Bbb P(E)$, due to the above lemma.
+Moreover, let $h_L=h\circ \tilde{p}$ be the associated metric on $L(E)$ and let $\alpha = - \Theta(h_L)$ denote the negative of the Chern curvature (1,1)-form of $h_L$.
+By Lemma \ref{lem: background_form_construct}, $\alpha$ is a K\"ahler form on $\Bbb P(E)$.

 We will denote by $F^\mathcal M_-$ the collection of Griffiths negative Finsler metrics on $E \to D$.
 Given a Finsler metric $g$ on the boundary $E|_{\partial D}$, we are interested in finding a Griffiths negative Finsler metric $f$ on $E|_{\overline{D}}$ assuming the values of $g$ on $E|_{\partial D}$ that is extremal, as defined in the introduction.
 For this it is necessary to impose the condition $g_z=g(z,\cdot) \in \textup{PSH}(E_z), \ z \in \partial D$.